a spacer

-This webpage summarizes my unfortunate experience as an investor/partner with Al Sebastian in his Canadian Classic Food Products (CCFP) business.
-Canadian Classics Food Products is a Thunder Bay based business whose primary product is a fish coating and beer batter mix called Canadian Classic FishFry (CCFF) along with a companion line of spices known as Canadian Classic Fish and Game Spice.
-I've been told the products themselves are very good, Al's business practices are the source of the problems.
+These webpages summarize my unfortunate experience as an investor/partner with Al Sebastian in his Canadian Classic Food Products (CCFP) business.
+Canadian Classic Food Products is a Northern Ontario (Thunder Bay) based business whose primary product is a fish coating/beer batter mix called Canadian Classic FishFry along with a companion line of spices known as Canadian Classic Fish and Game Spice Rub.
+I've been told these products are much better than the typical breading type of products that are available.
+It's Al's business practices that are the source of the problems.

 His mission statement sounds good, "We are a new and unique wholesale business located in Thunder Bay Ontario, founded on the principals of old fashioned quality, service, and value..." it's too bad it wasn't followed.
 After all, doesn't "old fashioned service" imply integrity and honesty?

-My hope is that if you're approached by Al Sebastian to invest in Canadian Classic Food Products, Sunset Country Resort Services (SCRS), Canadian Classic FishFry or whatever "promotion" he's running in the future you'll take my experience into account, say no and please let me know about it.
+My hope is that if you're approached by Al Sebastian to invest in Canadian Classic Food Products, Sunset Country Resort Services (SCRS), Canadian Classic FishFry or whatever "promotion" he's running in the future you'll take my experience into account, say no and please let me or the Credit Bureau of NWO know about it.

 An overview

-This webpage was started long after the adventure began, so I'll start off with a bit of history and eventually get caught up with the current situation.
+This webpage was started about 2 years after the adventure began, so I'll start off with a bit of history and eventually get caught up with the current situation.

 I worked for the Thunder Bay Public Library at the time and I was dealing the public everyday.
 Al Sebastian became a regular visitor in the Fall of 2009 and started telling us about his big plans to relaunch his Canadian Classic Food Products fish fry batter and shore lunch business.
 As time went on I mentioned that I was a professional photographer, owned a small photography business and began discussions with Al concerning the possibility of supplying him with product and promotional photography in return for promoting my photography business to his resort clients.